 If you’re looking for guidance on the University of Toronto Rotman Commerce Supplemental Application, as well as tips, strategies, and examples for the written/video interview questions, then you’ve come to the right place.

-This Application Prep guide is fully updated with the 2021/2022 application.
+This Application Prep guide is fully updated with this year’s 2022/2023 application (i.e. for applicants planning on starting the program in Fall 2023).